 There’s no need to pay for an expensive tour if you check out Spanish and Go’s Self-Guided Chocolate Tour.

-And if your budget allows, I'd recommend:
+If your budget allows, I’d also recommend…

 15. Watching Lucha Libre Live